Zerro97/khuibeom.com/content/blog/javascript-fundamentals-scope.md

 I hope you are starting to visualize lexical scopes with this first metaphor.
 I might have rushed a little, but the second metaphor will build on the first metaphor and add more contexts.
 Specifically, it will help us with understanding Javascript compiler/engine's perspective.

 ### Metaphor 2: Conversation
-What we are doing with this metaphor is listening to the conversation that 3 entities are having.
-These 3 entities are:
+What we are doing with this metaphor is imagining the conversation that happens inside the javascript engine as different entities process and executes the code.
+There are 3 entities involved with conversation, which are:

 1. **Engine**: handles start-to-finish compilation and execution of JavaScript program
 2. **Compiler**: handles parsing and code-generation
 3. **Scope Manager**: collects and maintains a lookup list of all the declared variables/identifiers, and enforces a set of rules as to how these are accessible to currently executing code

-We will also examine the below code (the same code example as before) and simulate the conversation between Javascript engine, compiler and scope manager.
+To simulate this conversation, we will examine the below code (the same code example as before) and imagine what kind of interaction happens between Javascript engine, compiler and scope manager.

 ```javascript
 var students = [